Analysis | The most brutal new poll number for Biden

 Biden came into office somewhere in between.
 He won a more significant victory than Trump, and he spoke of his ability to bridge the partisan gap but in less transformative terms than Obama, and he also won in large part because of who he wasn’t: Trump.

-As The Post’s Philip Bump has written, Biden did raise the bar for himself, targeting major reforms of the social safety net and voting rights despite having the barest of majorities in Congress.
+As The Washington Post’s Philip Bump has written, Biden did raise the bar for himself, targeting major reforms of the social safety net and voting rights despite having the barest of majorities in Congress.
 His rhetoric might not have been what Obama’s was, but his goals were huge.
 And that certainly explains, in part, how much Americans say he has failed to exceed their expectations.

 But it’s also worth comparing these numbers to his overall approval.
-Biden retains the approval of a very strong majority of Democrats, even as he has lost ground even among them.
+Biden retains the approval of a very strong majority of Democrats, even as he has lost ground among them.
 But very few of those same Democrats say he has been better than they expected.
-They like him, but they’re not overly impressed by his output — at least not enough to say he has exceeded what they thought he’d accomplish.
+They like him, but they’re not overly impressed by his output — at least not enough to say he has exceeded what they thought he would accomplish.

 It echoes something suggested by a recent Quinnipiac University poll.
 The survey found Biden’s approval dropping to 33 percent, which was one of his lowest marks on record.
 That was, though, in large part because lots of people didn’t offer an opinion of him, about 1 in 8 respondents.